keithalewis/math/cat.md

 then $h\circ(g\circ f) = (h\circ g)\circ f$_.

 This makes writing $h\circ g\circ f$ unambiguous.
 The identity function for a set $A$ is $1_A(a) = a$ for $a\in A$.

 __Exercise__. _Show if $f\colon A\to B$ then $f\circ 1_A = f = 1_B\circ f$_.

-You will need to disabuse yourself of the notion that arrows are functions.
-Arrow are more general.
-Arrows and objects impose a rigour that clarifies the essential nature of a particular mathematical theory under consideraton.
+A category consists of objects and arrows that can sometimes be _composed_.
+Arrows that can be composed are _associative_.
+Every object has an _identity arrow_.
+In category theory everything is defined in terms of objects and arrows.
+You will need to disabuse yourself of the notion that arrows are functions and objects have elements.
+Arrow are more general and impose a rigour that clarifies the essential nature mathematical objects.

 ## Objects and Arrows